AmrSaleh/AnimatedSnackbar/README.md

 - The snack bar disappears automatically after a few seconds.
 - Dismiss the bar programmatically on demand.
 - Customize various features like background, font, icon and tint.
+- Use your own custom view in the snack bar.
+- Automatically detect and start animated drawables in background.

 ## Showcase
 These are GIFs and may take a few seconds to load if you have a slow connection.